Key Measures to Prevent Fraud on your ERP System

 The most common type is the dummy company fraud, where a user sets up a false supplier, processes fictitious orders and invoices, and pays for “goods” that are never received.
 This is surprisingly easy to perform for a user with a bit too much access.
 But there are many other frauds, such as inventory manipulation, supplier bank account changes, and unauthorized changes to payroll data.

-Reliable access management controls can protect your business from these common frauds, as well as from other risks.
+As stated by a business law firm in New York, reliable access management controls can protect your business from these common frauds, as well as from other risks.

 For example, users might attempt to manipulate financial reports to give an inaccurate view of the company’s performance.
 This is an area that external auditors are particularly concerned about, and they will expect to see evidence of controls that prevent this from happening.